chefmatt2024/restaurant-startup-app/Iterum-Foods-Business-Plan.md

 ## 🚀 MARKETING STRATEGY

 ### Brand Positioning
-"The only hands-on restaurant management platform built by people who've actually worked in kitchens - no POS systems, no complex accounting, just the tools you need to run your business"
+"The only hands-on restaurant management platform built by people who've actually worked in kitchens - no POS systems, no complex accounting, just the tools you need to run your business.
+Starting with Boston, expanding nationwide."

 ### Marketing Channels